carpentries-incubator/byte-sized-rse-code-quality/episodes/linter-advanced.md

 :::::::::::::::::: instructor

-### Pylint Verbose Reporting - Checkin
+### Checkpoint: Extended Reporting

-For those doing activity, who's managed to run this command?
+Who's been able to run Pylint with extended reporting?

 ::::::::::::::::::